The Happy-Clappy-Slappy Wizard

 of the routines and props they built.

 Time's up!
-The e-Book will be going on sale
+The e-Book has been on sale since

 If you're not a kid show performer, DON'T buy